pellse/assembler/README.md

 [:arrow_up:](#table-of-contents)

 ## Reactive Caching
-Apart from offering convenient helper functions to define mapping semantics such as `oneToOne()` and `oneToMany()`, the Assembler library also includes a caching/memoization mechanism for the downstream subqueries via the `cached()` wrapper function:
+Apart from offering convenient helper functions to define mapping semantics such as `oneToOne()` and `oneToMany()`, CohereFlux also includes a caching/memoization mechanism for the downstream subqueries via the `cached()` wrapper function:

 ```java
 import io.github.pellse.cohereflux.CohereFlux;